Ultimate magazine theme for WordPress.

 Legendary investor Warren Buffett says the first thing people should do when they get unexpected cash money repay credit card debts, according to MoneyWise.

 Buffett, who longed for a credit card debt warning, explained his stance during Berkshire Hathaway’s annual shareholders ’meeting last year by the case of a friend who recently received a hefty sum of money.
-On the same subject : Here’s why emergency savings funds never go out of style.
+See the article : Which investing platform is best for you?.
 That friend had credit card debt with 18% interest, he said.

 “If I owed any 18% money, the first thing I would have with the money would be to pay it back,” Buffett recalled telling his friend.
 “You can’t borrow money at these rates throughout your life and be better.”